 5. It can help you attract new talent

-💡If you are a social recruitment fan, check out our social media recruitment guide!
+💡 If you’re interested in hiring through social channels, check out our social media recruitment guide!

 3 Reasons to Limit Social Media In the Workplace

-Even though there are many positives about using social media for work-related purposes, there are some downsides.
-Let’s take a look at them.
+Even though there are many positives to using social media for work‑related purposes, there are also clear downsides.
+Without structure or guidelines, social media use can quickly work against productivity, focus, and trust.
+Let’s take a closer look at the main risks employers need to manage.

 It can be a potential productivity killer